 - If you are an Arizona resident, you can obtain an OHV permit from the Arizona Department of Transportation’s Motor Vehicle Division (MVD) offices statewide, an authorized third-party MVD service provider or online at www.servicearizona.com.

 - If you are not an Arizona resident, you can obtain an OHV permit online through an Arizona Game and Fish Department portal account.
 The decal is not be sold at Arizona Game and Fish Department offices.

 State Trust Lands are lands that the federal government gave to a state when it was admitted into the Union.

 Before a territory became a state, its land was almost all owned by the federal government.
-Once the territory entered statehood, Congress gave that state land it could own and use to generate revenue.
+Once the territory entered statehood, Congress gave land to that state for purposes of generating revenue.
 Many states sold off much of their trust lands for quick cash.
 Other states, however, chose to hold on to those lands to create recurring revenue.